• Home

 Criteria for Meeting Expectations in Research and Creative Activity:

-All History of Art faculty are expected to remain active in research and to keep abreast of current developments in their field.
+All Art History faculty are expected to remain active in research and to keep abreast of current developments in their field.
 Research activity normally should occupy 40% of a faculty member's appointment in the department.
 Research is defined as the continuing endeavor to contribute to the extension of the frontiers of knowledge, which is one of the functions of the university.
 An effective research program includes engaging in discourse in art history and affiliated disciplines through the presentation of papers at seminars, meetings and other public forums; the publication of refereed scholarship, such as articles, books and exhibition catalogues; the organization and presentation of exhibitions, and related curatorial endeavors; editorial work; and the publication of reviews or commentaries on the profession.

 Criteria for Meeting Expectations in Service:

 Service represents both participation in the self-governing collegial structure of the University and contributions to our institution, profession and society.
-Normally, a faculty member's service is weighted 20% of his/her departmental appointment.
-All History of Art faculty are expected to contribute to the successful functioning of the department, College, and University, through service on committees and/or formal administrative duties.
+Normally, a faculty member's service is weighted 20% of their departmental appointment.
+All Art History faculty are expected to contribute to the successful functioning of the department, College, and University, through service on committees and/or formal administrative duties.
 Faculty at the assistant professor rank are expected to participate in one or two substantial service areas each year in order to be considered for promotion; associate and full professors are expected to make more substantial contributions in this area.
 Service to the community at large whether in the city, state, or region, nationally or even internationally is also a valuable component of service.
 Documentation of service activities is provided by the individual faculty members.

 Defining Levels of Performance Expectations: